 What’s the best PDF printer for Windows?
 We checked 7 of the most popular options to find out.

 It’s kind of shocking that printing in Windows 8 doesn’t come with a PDF option; Mac and Linux users have had this by default for years.
-Windows users still need dedicated software, and it’s all of varying quality.
+Windows users still need dedicated software, like Adobe Acrobat Pro, and it’s all of varying quality.

 PDF printers let you save any file you can print as a PDF, meaning that any computer on Earth can open it without much trouble.
 Because these programs disguise themselves as regular printers, you can use them to create a PDF file in any program that lets you print.
 We’ve shown you how to print to PDF on Windows 8, but such software is by no means new: you can use it on any version of Windows.